RenWro/42Berlin_GetNextLineF/README.md

 ![image](https://github.com/user-attachments/assets/0effd645-7751-4350-a69f-51dd82640b5b)

-Reading a line on a fd is way often a tedious activity.
-This task is crucial to understand for a future programmer since much of the time is based on manipulating files for data management and persistence.
+The purpose of this project is to read a line on a fd.
+This task is crucial to understand for a programmer since much of the time is based on manipulating files for data management and persistence.
 This project consists of coding a function that returns one line at a time from a text file.

 Get_Next_Line Submission